 Keynote Speakers and Recipients of 2020 National Leadership Recognition Award

 Through a distinguished list of guest speakers, video storytelling, and musical tributes, the forum allows people to come together and honor the lives lost, the survivors, the activism and the heroes from over the span of four decades and two horrific pandemics.
-See the list of announced speakers here.

-Impact on Marginalized Communities
+A CONVERSATION: Impact on Marginalized Communities

 A Look to the Future Surviving voices from the AIDS pandemic come together to offer heartfelt words on how a nation responds, heals, and remembers those lost to both pandemics.